bagnascojhoel/my-second-brain/1. Projects/AWS Developer Certificate/CDN.md

 ### S3 Bucket Access
 CloudFront allows you to access private S3 files using Origin Access Identity (OAI).
 That allows you to make those bucket files acessable only via CloudFront.
 You can further restrict access to those files with [[CDN#Signed URLs|Signed URLs]].
 ### Signed URLs
-You can restrict access to CloudFront files to securely signed requests.
+You can restrict access to CloudFront files to securely signed requests (URL or cookie).
 To have signed requests, you need a *signer*.
 This could be a trusted key group (recommended) or an AWS account.
+#to_continue

 ## How can CDN improve Live Streaming?